dheero/OBF.github.io/wiki/Main_Page.md

-The foundation grew out of the volunteer projects [BioPerl](BioPerl "wikilink"), [BioJava](BioJava "wikilink") and [BioPython](BioPython "wikilink") and was formally incorporated in order to handle our modest requirements of hardware ownership, domain name management and funding for conferences and workshops.The Foundation does not participate directly in the development or structure of the open
+The foundation grew out of the volunteer projects [BioPerl](BioPerl "wikilink"), [BioJava](BioJava "wikilink") and [Biopython](Biopython "wikilink") and was formally incorporated in order to handle our modest requirements of hardware ownership, domain name management and funding for conferences and workshops.The Foundation does not participate directly in the development or structure of the open